mawinkler/playground-one/docs/getting-started/prepare.md

 > 2. Run `./pgoc update`
 >    1. This will backup your current `workdir` and save your `config.yaml`.
 >    2. The desired version of the container is pulled and a new `workdir` is created.
->    3. The previous `config.yaml` is restored alongside the eventually existing `.aws` config.
+>    3. The previous `config.yaml` is restored alongside the possibly existing `.aws` config.
 > 3. Start the new container with `./pgoc start` and login via ssh.
 >
 > You likely get an error when connecting with ssh.
 If so, delete the offending line in `~/.ssh/known_hosts` and retry.